A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

-In the Sick-Sicker model, the entire cohort starts in the Healthy state.
-Therefore, we create the \(1 \times n_S\) initial state vector \texttt{v\_s\_init} with all of the cohort assigned to the H state:
+In the Sick-Sicker model, the entire cohort starts in H.The creation of the initial state vector, \texttt{v\_m\_init}, and the cohort trace, \texttt{m\_M}, for all strategies is identical to the time-independent cSTM in the introductory tutorial.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2022b}{7}} The code below iteratively computes the cohort's distribution across health states over time for the SoC Strategy.